core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Encoding of the OSCORE Payload {#oscore-payl}

-The payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 of the COSE object, computed as in Appendix A.2 of {{RFC8152}}.
+The payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 of the COSE object, computed as in Appendix A.2 of {{RFC8152}} depending on the Counter Signature Algorithm in the Security Context.

 ## Examples of Compressed COSE Objects